7 Easiest Ways to Sell Your House for Cash in Knoxville

 Cons:

-Best for: Sellers who want speed AND fair price
+Best for: Sellers who want both speed and a fair cash price

 2. Local "We Buy Houses" Companies